hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 ![VNet Residing Application](vnet-stenant-app.jpg)

-Not to worry, we will discuss VNet, Subnet, Service Endpoint, and Private Link in the following sections.
+As indicated in the diagram, the ASE is deployed into the VNet because the single-tenant infrastructure for ASE is dedicated to the subscription.
+We will discuss new terms such as VNet, Subnet, Service Endpoint, and Private Link in the following sections.

 **Multi-tenant PaaS services** exist at Azure’s global network infrastructure and are shared across subscriptions (and hence customers).
 Azure App Service, Azure SQL Service, Azure Storage Service, Azure Key Vault are examples of multi-tenant PaaS services.
 The diagram below shows how a multi-tenant App Service is integrated into a subscriptions VNet using Azure's regional VNet integration feature.